complexsystemslab/project_ideas/project_ideas.md

 ### Project idea 7

-Building a Bayesian model and/or probabilistic programming model of a complex systems model like infection dynamics (SIR model) or an intra-cellular regulatory network [5].
-This would involve building a qualitative process model for a physical system.

-This would be an explainable AI model for a complex model of a physical system.

-The project would involve building a model that would generate insights from these complex systems (an artificial model of human creativity).

-### Project idea 8

 Extend the Ramanujan machine by applying it to other data or other dynamical systems or using another machine learning approach.